 Below are key drivers of Corning's divisions that present opportunities for upside or downside to the current Trefis price estimate for Corning:

-The company’s 3 smaller segments as mentioned above have all been growing faster than the underlying industries on account of a myriad of reasons like – Environmental Technologies' growth was driven by the adoption of Corning’s proprietary gasoline particulate filter (GPF) innovation.
-Specialty Materials growth was led by the adoption of industry-leading cover glass innovations despite smartphone unit sales being down 3% Life Sciences reached a $1 billion sales milestone in 2019, growing at nearly twice the rate of a strengthening market on account of newer applications, especially in growth categories like cell culture and gene therapy.
+The company’s three smaller segments, as mentioned above, have all been growing faster than the underlying industries on account of a myriad of reasons like – Environmental Technologies' growth was driven by the adoption of Corning’s proprietary gasoline particulate filter (GPF) innovation.
+Specialty Materials growth was led by the adoption of industry-leading cover glass innovations despite smartphone unit sales being down 3%.
+Life Sciences reached a $1 billion sales milestone in 2019, growing at nearly twice the rate of a strengthening market on account of newer applications, especially in growth categories like cell culture and gene therapy.

 Corning is a global technology company that manufactures and processes a variety of products at approximately 119 plants in 15 countries.
-It makes money primarily through its joint ventures Samsung Corning and Dow Corning.
-Samsung Corning manufactures glass substrates for active-matrix liquid crystal displays (LCDs) which are primarily used in notebook computers, flat-panel desktop monitors, and LCD televisions.
+It makes money primarily through its joint ventures, Samsung Corning and Dow Corning.
+Samsung Corning manufactures glass substrates for displays which are primarily used in notebook computers, flat-panel desktop monitors, and televisions.
 Dow Corning manufactures silicone products.
 Corning's other business segments include environmental technologies, life sciences, and telecommunications.

 The display technologies business is the largest contributor to Corning's value.

-Corning continually invests in R&D to develop innovative products to cater to the demands of LCD panel manufacturers.
-Corning recently launched Iris glass, which could help replace light guide plates in LCD TVs and make them slimmer and lighter.
-It also launched a new project named Gorilla Glass SR+, its latest version of Gorilla Glass, which is more scratch-resistant than a sapphire-based cover glass and stronger than Gorilla Glass 5.
+Corning continually invests in R&D to develop innovative products to cater to the demands of display panel manufacturers.
+Corning launched a new project named Gorilla Glass Victus, its latest version of Gorilla Glass, which is more scratch-resistant than a sapphire-based cover glass and stronger than earlier versions of Gorilla Glass.
+Gorilla Glass Victus survived drops onto hard and rough surfaces from up to two meters.

 Glass manufacturing is a commoditized business where prices are determined solely by factors of supply and demand.
-Innovations in LCD technology and manufacturing overcapacity are putting downward pressure on LCD prices.
-However, the price decline in 2019 stemmed in mid-single-digit and the company expects the pricing environment to improve in the near term.
-As a result, strong demand from emerging markets coupled with growth in TV screen size and ramp-up of the Gen 10.5 plant should aid this recovery.
+Innovations in display glass technology and manufacturing overcapacity have put downward pressure on prices.
+However, the pricing environment improved in 2022.

-Notebook, tablet PC, and LCD television penetration remain low in most emerging markets and developing nations.
-We expect this demand to increase and drive the growth in global LCD shipments.
+Notebook, tablet PC, and television penetration remain low in most emerging markets and developing nations.
+We expect this demand to increase and drive the growth in global glass shipments.

-Consumers prefer larger displays on their TVs, notebooks, tablets and mobile phones because of the enhanced viewing pleasure.
-This may drive an increase in demand for LCD glass and thereby increase shipments.
-The demand for large screen LCD TVs is also likely to be driven by new technologies such as Ultra HD, 4K, and 8K, which provide enhanced viewing pleasure on large screen sizes.
+Consumers prefer larger displays on their TVs, notebooks, tablets, and mobile phones because of the enhanced viewing pleasure.
+This may drive an increase in demand for television glass and thereby increase shipments.
+The demand for large-screen televisions is also likely to be driven by new technologies such as Ultra HD, 4K, and 8K, which provide enhanced viewing pleasure on large screen sizes.

-The replacement rate for tablets, notebook PCs, and LCD televisions remains high in developed markets.
-This is expected to create demand for LCD panels and hence increase the total number of shipments.
+The replacement rate for tablets, notebook PCs, and televisions remains high in developed markets.
+This is expected to create demand for new panels and hence increase the total number of shipments.